SteveBenner/ruby-scripts/README.md

 - `sass-convert-dir` I wrote this before I knew about `sass-convert -R`, haha
 - `shortcuttr` A neat script for creating executable bash scripts that act as bash command shortcuts

+### Fun
+- `lolping` Helps me from being farked up in solo Q by testing latency of their servers

+---
+**DISCLAIMER**: There are scripts contained in this repository that contain code taken from online sources, for which I claim neither ownership nor authorship.
+I will do my best to attribute credit to the original authors and provide software licenses where pertinent.
+I provide and utilize these scripts with the understanding that in doing so, I am not violating any law.
+If there is any copyright or licensing information missing from this repository which should be included, please contact me ASAP or submit a pull request, so the situation may be corrected.